Skip to content

 Due to its oral transmission from the Iron Age, the Old Norse religion does not have a canonical text comparable to the Christian Bible.

-Only picture stones and inscriptions on grave monuments survive from those times, and they depict their gods and tell stories about their mythologies.
-Artefacts and ship burials are just two examples of the types of archaeological evidence that can shed light on Viking Age religious practices.
+Only picture stones and inscriptions on grave monuments survive from those times.
+These depict their gods and tell stories about their mythologies.
+Artefacts and ship burials are just two examples of archaeological evidence that can shed light on Viking Age religious practices.

-We learn about this ancient faith mostly from Roman writers like Tacitus and Julius Caesar, as well as from Old Norse writings written after Christianity spread to Scandinavia.
+We learn about this ancient faith mostly from Roman writers like Tacitus and Julius Caesar and Old Norse writings written after Christianity spread to Scandinavia.
 The Hávamál, the Prose Edda written by Snorri Sturluson, the Heimskringla, and the Landnámabók are among the most well-known Icelandic sagas.

 Paganism